Hi. I'm Lulu Friesdat. I'm the Creative Director of Shugah Works.

 We are in production on a feature-length documentary: "The Freedom Cage - Part 1 #OccupyWallStreet" charts the creation and disruption of Occupy Wall Street.
 The film’s intimate access to core members of the Occupy movement provides a candid window into the passion that both fueled and sabotaged their momentum; while detailing the relentless surveillance and brutal arrests by Police and federal agencies that systematically dismantled and ultimately shut down the protests.
 The verite’ narrative provides an in-depth examination of Occupy’s legacy, how its message began with a group of Anarchist radicals, sowed the seeds for Black Lives Matter and is now influencing mainstream American politics.

 I am a member of the ABC News team that received the 2015 and 2016 Edward R. Murrow award for Overall Excellence.
 I was on the editing team of the HBO documentary "Gideon's Army," which was nominated for an Emmy and received the Editing Award for U.S. Documentary at its Sundance premiere.
 Other films include "Are We Not Men?" - The DEVO documentary, "Joe Papp in 5 Acts" (PBS/American Masters) and "Slamnation" by five-time Emmy winner Paul Devlin.
 Network News assignments include The CBS Evening News, Nightline, Sunday Morning, The Today Show and Good Morning America.
-I also developed and created voter registration PSA's for VH1 with Triumph the Insult Comic Dog And on a (slightly) more serious note, in a series aimed at younger voters, I produced & edited profiles of Democratic presidential primary candidates for MSNBC.
+I also developed and created voter registration PSA's for VH1 with Triumph the Insult Comic Dog.
+And on a (slightly) more serious note, I produced & edited profiles of Democratic presidential primary candidates for MSNBC.